IraPelidae/Classical-Nonlinear-Response/README.md

 ## 17/09 - ran 1st long simulation
 Reproduced picture 1e) (t=3s, 200 samples) from Doyon paper!
 Took 5 hrs 10 mins to run.
 Computer restarted after 51 samples overnight for the t=4s run.

-## Notes
-1. Have been using Visual Studio 19 to complete the project, didn't edit the MakeFile
-2. Using c++ -17 standard (used std::filesystem in main.cpp)

-## Major research goals

-## Minor to-do

-1. Look into multithreading/registering for physics department computing
-2. Code a progress bar during each simulation run

 ## Literature